stefanlesser/nature-of-order/_notes/now.md

 * Making this site work better
 	* See also: [[Growing this site]]
 * Transferring and editing my private notes from Book 1
-	* *just finished transferring notes about the prologue and preface*
+	* *finished transferring notes up until and including chapter 4*
-	* next up: chapter 1
+	* next up: chapter 5 and 6
 * Currently reading Book 3: _A Vision of a Living World_
-	* chapter 11: _Necessary Further Dynamics of any Neighborhood Which Comes to Life_, pp. 333-360
+	* chapter 13: _The Character of Rooms_, pp. 411-446
-		* *due Thursday, 28th January*
+		* *due Thursday, 4th February*

 ### Reading List
 If you like this site, you might like these (I have not read these yet):